alipatti/in-passing/README.md

 # In Passing

-A visualization of passing and touch data from the 2022 FIFA Men’s World Cup.
+Interactive visualizations of passing data from the 2022 FIFA Men’s World Cup.
 Built with d3.js, hosted [on observable](https://observablehq.com/@alipatti/in-passing).

 ## Screenshots